sensu/sensu-docs/content/sensu-go/5.16/installation/auth.md

 | client_cert_file | |
 -------------|------
-description  | Path to the certificate that should be sent to the server if requested required     | false type         | String example      | {{< highlight shell >}}"client_cert_file": "/path/to/ssl/cert.pem"{{< /highlight >}}
+description  | Path to the certificate that should be sent to the server if requested. required     | false type         | String example      | {{< highlight shell >}}"client_cert_file": "/path/to/ssl/cert.pem"{{< /highlight >}}

 | client_key_file | |
 -------------|------
-description  | Path to the key file associated with the `client_cert_file` required     | false type         | String example      | {{< highlight shell >}}"client_key_file": "/path/to/ssl/key.pem"{{< /highlight >}}
+description  | Path to the key file associated with the `client_cert_file`. required     | false type         | String example      | {{< highlight shell >}}"client_key_file": "/path/to/ssl/key.pem"{{< /highlight >}}